Agenda: Day 3

 In 2025, leading companies are embracing impact as a core business strategy to build more resilient and sustainable organizations.

-In this session, Benevity’s Chief Impact Officer, Sona Khosla, will unpack the key findings from The State of Corporate Purpose 2025, released by Benevity Impact Labs.
-Drawing from the report, Sona will explore how top companies and impact leaders are responding to the trends shaping the social impact landscape.
+In this session, Benevity’s Chief Impact Officer, Sona Khosla, will share key insights from The State of Corporate Purpose 2025 report by Benevity Impact Labs.
+She’ll highlight how top companies and impact leaders are responding to the latest trends shaping the social impact landscape.

 Speaker: Sona Khosla, Chief Impact Officer, Benevity